 As a student in our program, you will be trained by a highly committed, diverse faculty with expertise in the areas they teach.
 Our faculty members are academicians, as well as practitioners, who will bring to your classes their real life experiences in the field, thus enriching your learning experience while in the Program based on the Practitioner-Scholar Model.

 We pride ourselves on personalized classroom settings that allow you the hands-on experience and direct participation and interaction with peers and faculty.
 Our students boast about the accessibility and availability of our faculty in helping them navigate the rewards and challenges consistent with any graduate career.
 We infuse diversity into all our courses and clinical experiences.
-We work with over 25 different external practicum sites in the community and are proud to be a strong presence in providing of mental health services both in the San Juan metropolitan area and in other cities and towns in Puerto Rico.
+We work with over 25 different external practicum sites in the community and are proud to be a strong presence in providing of mental health services both in the San Juan and Miami metropolitan areas and in other neighboring cities and towns.

 As a graduate of the Doctor of Psychology (Psy.D.) in Clinical Psychology Program at CAU you will be immediately eligible for licensure in Puerto Rico.
-You will also be eligible for licensure in the United States upon completion of a required one year of post-doctoral training.
+For licensure in the United States you will be eligible upon completion of a required one year of post-doctoral training.